nfldty/decision_tree/README.md

-#Predicting Heart Disease using Random Forest Algorithm from Scratch
+# Predicting Heart Disease using Decision Tree Algorithm from Scratch